What Causes Bad Breath?

 No one wants bad breath.
 The good news is that there are ways to avoid it.
 And even if you have it, it is generally very treatable.
 Knowing the common causes of bad breath will help you determine whether it is a simple problem or a sign of something more serious.

 First and foremost, proper oral hygiene is your first line of defense against bad breath.
-Failing to clean your teeth regularly allows food particles to remain in your mouth, which can lead to a buildup of plaque on your teeth.
+Failing to brush or floss your teeth regularly allows food particles to remain in your mouth, which can lead to a buildup of plaque on your teeth.
 If the food particles become trapped in the surface of your tongue or even your tonsils, the bacteria can produce bad breath.

 Onions, garlic, and spices are all sources of odor-causing food particles that enter the bloodstream and make their way to your lungs, affecting the odor of your breath.

 If you are a coffee drinker, the caffeine can reduce the amount of saliva production in your mouth, leading to an increase in odor-causing bacteria.
-Drinking alcohol in excess has the same affect on your saliva production, creating ideal conditions for bad breath.
+Drinking alcohol in excess has the same effect on your saliva production, creating ideal conditions for bad breath.
+Coffee and alcohol also produce another unwanted result: tooth staining and discoloration.
+If possible, limit consuming these types of foods.

 As I mentioned in the last section, saliva production is vital to fresh breath.
 When you sleep, for example, production stops or slows, which is why you tend to wake up from a night’s sleep with what people refer to as “morning breath.”
 But if you are experiencing this problem throughout the day, consider consulting a dental professional.